Medicare Advantage plans are available throughout New Jersey as an alternative for those who have Parts A and B of Original Medicare .

 Want to enroll in Medicare Advantage in NJ?

-The state of New Jersey has 84 Medicare Advantage plans in 2022.
-According to the Centers for Medicare and Medicaid Services (CMS), 10 of the plans offered ” eliminated Part D cost-sharing; rewards and incentives programs related to healthy behaviors; and customized, innovative benefits that address social determinants of health”.
+The state of New Jersey had 96 Medicare Advantage plans in 2024.
+According to the Centers for Medicare and Medicaid Services (CMS), 15 of the plans offered reduced cost-sharing and other innovative benefits for people who receive Extra Help, also called low-income subsidies, or who live with chronic illnesses.

-Your first chance to enroll in a Medicare Advantage plan in New Jersey aligns with when you first enroll in Medicare Part A and B. This is called your Initial Coverage Election Period (ICEP).
+Your first chance to enroll in a Medicare Advantage plan aligns with when you first enroll in Medicare Part A and B. This is called your Initial Coverage Election Period (ICEP).

 - If you enroll in Parts A and B of Original Medicare when you turn 65, you have the option at the same time to switch to a Medicare Advantage plan that replaces Original Medicare.
 This option extends to three months after the month you turn 65.